florent37/AndroidUnitTest/README.md

 # Android Unit Test

-Elegant Unit test for Android !
+Save time & clear your unit tests on Android !
 Use annotations to inject Context, Activities, Fragments and Views into your tests

 #Usage